Polyscias rodriguesiana

-Polyscias rodriguesiana (formerly Gastonia rodriguesiana, locally known as "bois blanc") is a rare species of plant in the family Araliaceae.
+Polyscias rodriguesiana is a species of rare flowering plant in the family Araliaceae.
+Formerly called Gastonia rodriguesiana, it is sometimes referred to by the common name "bois blanc".

 Habitat

 A small juvenile plant, growing in coastal coral sediments at François Leguat Giant Tortoise and Cave Reserve.

 It is endemic to the island of Rodrigues, in Mauritius.
 It used to occur throughout Rodrigues island, but was especially common in coastal regions and on limestone or old coral sediments.